4kaylaj/WI_Agricultural_Exports/README.md

 ![alt text](https://github.com/4kaylaj/WI_Agricultural_Exports/blob/main/Ginseng.png?raw=true "Ginseng Exports")

 ### __Corn__
 This figure plots monthly corn exports (in blue) and annual export averages (in orange).
 Missing data is problematic when it comes to assessing the impact of the trade wars on Wisconsin corn exports.
-Although there was a decrease in national corn exports from 2018-2019, this decrease does not seem differnt from yearly variation.
-Thus,further analysis and data is needed to fully understand the impact of the trade wars on corn exports.
+Although there was a decrease in national corn exports from 2018-2019, this decrease does not seem different from yearly variation.
+Thus, further analysis and data is needed to fully understand the impact of the trade wars on corn exports.

 ![alt text](https://github.com/4kaylaj/WI_Agricultural_Exports/blob/main/Corn.png?raw=true "Corn Exports")

 ### __Soybeans__
-This figure plots monthly soybean exports (in blue) and annual export averages (in orgnage).
-Again missing, data is problamatic for assessing the impact of the trade wars at the state level.
+This figure plots monthly soybean exports (in blue) and annual export averages (in orange).
+Again missing, data is problematic for assessing the impact of the trade wars at the state level.
 However at the start of the trade wars there does seem to be an increase in soybean exports at the national level.
-Nonetheless, at the height of the trade wars in 2019, there is an annaula average decrease in soybean exports.
-This decrease could be attributed to an increase in retalitory actions taken by China.
+Nonetheless, at the height of the trade wars in 2019, there is an annual average decrease in soybean exports.
+This decrease could be attributed to an increase in retaliatory actions taken by China.
 Further analysis and data is needed to fully understand the impact of the trade wars on soybean exports.

 ![alt text](https://github.com/4kaylaj/WI_Agricultural_Exports/blob/main/Soybean.png?raw=true=true "Soybean Exports")